Cracker Barrel Sawmill Gravy: Southern Comfort in Minutes

 sawmill gravy in a cast iron skillet.

 1. Reduce the heat to medium-low, and let the gravy thicken while stirring occasionally.
-Remember that the gravy will thicken once it cools to serving temperature.
-If you reduce the gravy too much, add a little milk for a liquid to thin it out.
+Remember that the sauce will thicken once it cools to serving temperature.
+If you reduce the gravy too much, add milk for a liquid to get it to your desired consistency.

 2. Stir in salt and ground pepper and serve.